 If once the watchword for many was growth, today it is more about efficiency.
 Technology and the proliferation of data have generated tools to make processes more transparent and rational.
 Among these, BIM aims to create a virtual version of a building or a real estate project to enable the various stakeholders to collaborate effectively.
 The various jobs - architects, engineers, entrepreneurs and others - can coordinate their efforts and communicate in real time through BIM.
 A true digital twin, the Building Information Model aims to support the real estate project from its creation to its destruction.

 BIM therefore aims to bring the construction sector into the digital age.
 While BIM is still primarily used for projects of a certain size, it promises to become the norm in the future to make all construction projects more efficient.
 In France, the BIM 2022 plan aims to achieve digital transformation in the building.
 500.000 houses would have been built using BIM in 2017.
-In addition, the use of a BIM approach is becoming more widespread.
+In addition, the use of a Building Information Modeling approach is becoming more widespread.
 In 2018, 42% of owners reported using BIM, compared to almost half this percentage in 2016.

 Also, at the European level, the potential of BIM is recognized.
 According to a Trend Paper Series published on the subject in March 2019, the potential savings in engineering and construction in the event of total digitalization in the non-residential sector would be in the range of 13 to 21%.
 When we know that the construction industry contributes about 10% to the Gross Domestic product in the United States, we understand better the importance of the stakes.